Why smart EV charging is critical for the grid

 This is currently achieved by researching your electricity retailer’s tariffs to identify when the cheapest rates are offered and scheduling your charging sessions to match.

-4) Smart charging helps you run your EV from cleaner energy sources.
+4) Charge your EV from cleaner energy sources

 If you’re entering the EV space to help lower your carbon emissions, smart charging technology is also an effective tool to help.